 What is Passive Voice Misuse?

-One of the biggest reasons, if not the most important reason, we work to cut passive voice from writing is because it makes writing weak.
+One of the biggest reasons, if not the most important reason, we work to cut passive voice from writing is because it makes our writing weak.

 For instance, writing in passive voice: